rschristopher/ischristtrue.com/src/modern-views/christianity.md

 For if you found the *true* church and believed it was indeed the *true* church, you would give them everything.
 You would follow exactly as Peter followed Jesus.
-Anything less is clear evidence that we are dealing with the prophecied Laodicean church.
+Anything less is clear evidence that we are dealing with the prophecied Laodicean church -- where Christ will be knocking.

-I submit that we are all in need and desperately searching for the true church.
-And we give according to our faith in such -- and, as weak as our faith may be, we pray to find the true church of Christ.

-If we cannot find the true church, or anywhere that Christ is knocking, then where should we go?

-## Desert Wilderness
+## Christ is Knocking

-If we are in a church where Christ is knocking, then we are only to answer -- we are to repent as the spirit commanded.
+If we are in a church where Christ is knocking, then we are to answer -- we are to repent as the spirit commanded.
 Recognize that the rebuke against our modern church is done out of love.
 We are to cover our nakedness and annoint our eyes that we may see.
 In practice this means discerning truth, speaking against heresies, and growing closer to Christ who is there with us.